 Some schools in Hong Kong hold annual Trashion Shows to highlight the issue of plastic waste by utilising plastic discards or plastic waste.

-There are many international and famous Trashion artists to inspire creativity.
+There are many international and famous Trashion artists who inspire creativity.
 One such artist, Marina Debris, has held many highly acclaimed Trashion Shows as well as exhibiting plastic waste installations.

-What originally started as an after-school sewing club seven years ago has gradually matured into a student-led fashion show.
+At RCHK, what originally started as an after-school sewing club seven years ago has gradually evolved into a student-led fashion show.

 In 2019 it was also a fundraising event for Plastic Free Seas!
 Read more about the 2019 event in The road to Trashion written by RCHK student Chi Ching Chow.